harperreed/harper.blog/content/post/2002-01-14-Milwaukee___a_breakthrough_and_the_redesign_is_complete.md

 ---
-date: 2002-01-14T07:07:46Z
+date: 2002-01-14 07:07:46+00:00
 excerpt: "Well.
 I went to milwaukee last night for a friends b-day party.
-It was funny.
+It was funny.\
-  I haven't hung out in the college environment in awhile.
-It is a little wierd.
-Especially the \"wisconson\" college environment.
-Everyone has a little twang to their speech and they are all big drinkers.
-I guess that couldbe just college.
-There were pretty girls there.
+  \ I haven't hung out in the college environment in awhile.
+It is a little wierd.\
+  \ Especially the \"wisconson\" college environment.
+Everyone has a little twang\
+  \ to their speech and they are all big drinkers.
+I guess that couldbe just college.\
+  \ There were pretty girls there.
 That is wierd huh.
 Pretty girls. \nToday I..."
+summary: went to milwaukee for a friend's birthday party, hung out in a college scene, noticed the wisconsin vibe, and released a new website.
-tags: ["harper","reed","college","girls","xhtml"]
+tags:
+- harperreed
+- xhtml
+- harper
+- girls
+- birthday party
+- personal experiences
+- milwaukee
+- college life
+- reed
+- college
 title: Milwaukee.. a breakthrough and the redesign is complete
 wordpress_id: 177
 wordpress_url: http://new.nata2.org/?p=177